Hyphen Vs. Underscore in URL: Which is Best for SEO

 Using Hyphens in URLs

-Now that you are aware of the significance of URL structure, let’s get to the main point, which is hyphens and underscores.
-Let’s start with hyphens.
+Now that you are aware of the significance of URL structure, let’s get to the main point, which is dash vs. underscore.
+Let’s start with dashes or hyphens.

 Using hyphens in URLs provides ample advantages as below.